The Russian ambassador extended his hand.

 “And you don’t speak Russian?” he asked in bewilderment.

 I nodded again, thinking it best not to profess to the eight words of Russian I knew quite well, thanks to the various Russian cameramen I’d worked with over the years.
-Non of these words should be uttered in polite company.
+None of these words should be uttered in polite company.

 For the umpteenth time I promised myself I was going to learn Russian.
 And Arabic.
 Travelling the Muslim world speaking only South African English and a smattering of Afrikaans is not easy.